The tools that actually moved these decisions.

 By mid-2026, Data Center Watch counted roughly $130 billion in data-center projects blocked or delayed in a single quarter, with opposition groups in 49 states, split about 55% Republican, 45% Democratic among the officials involved.
 The grid-and-ratepayer concern is the shared, bipartisan frame.
 The cases below show the specific levers that worked.1

 - AA municipal moratorium.
-Four Alabama cities (Cullman, Birmingham, Leeds, and Homewood) paused data centers in 2026 under Title 11 police powers.
-Morgan County, which like unincorporated Mobile County has no zoning, still passed a 12-month moratorium in June 2026 using general police powers; neighboring Somerville added an 18-month town moratorium.
+At least six Alabama municipalities have paused data centers in 2026 under Title 11 police powers, Cullman, Leeds, and Homewood among them; Birmingham has since replaced its pause with what its mayor calls one of the country's strictest data-center ordinances, requiring a 500-foot buffer from homes.
+Morgan County, which like unincorporated Mobile County has no zoning, still passed a 12-month moratorium in June 2026 using general police powers; neighboring Somerville extended its town moratorium to 18 months.
+Cullman County's commission, asked to follow its city, said limited home rule leaves counties unable to pass ordinances at all.4

 - BA chokepoint the developer can't avoid.
 Tucson killed a 600 MW Amazon campus (August 2025) simply by refusing the annexation the project required.
 Morgan County residents refused the utility easements needed for power poles, a 20× cost hurdle that bought time.